Getting Tougher on Drunk Driving

 More than 30 states have enacted primary seat belt laws, which means an officer can pull over and ticket an offender specifically for not wearing a seat belt.
 This compares with secondary seat belt laws, which mean a driver can only be ticketed for not wearing a seat belt when pulled over for another offense.
 Since becoming the 33rd state to enact such a law, Rhode Island has seen a decrease in unbelted fatalities.

 “States with primary seat belt enforcement laws consistently have higher observed daytime seat belt use rates than secondary law States.
 Secondary belt law States, on the other hand, consistently have more motor vehicle fatalities who were not restrained than do primary law States,” according to the National Highway Traffic Safety Administration.

 Many states struggle with trouble caused by wrong-way drivers.
 Although wrong-way crashes aren’t as common as other types of accidents, they are highly likely to cause life-threatening injuries or fatalities.
 Rhode Island is working on a wrong-way warning system to prevent these deadly crashes:

-“If a vehicle enters the wrong way on an off ramp, the signs would flash to warn them.
-If they ignore the sign and continue into a second detection zone, it will send a picture of their car back to the management center and police will be contacted.
-We will also place messages on overhead sings warning motorists of the potential of a wrong-way driver coming their way,” Robert Rocchio, acting chief engineer for RIDOT, told WPRI, Eye Witness News.
+“If a vehicle enters the wrong way on an off-ramp, the signs would flash to warn them.
+If they ignore the sign and continue into a second detection zone, it will send a picture of their car back to the management center, and police will be contacted.
+We will also place messages on overhead signs warning motorists of the potential of a wrong-way driver coming their way,” Robert Rocchio, acting chief engineer for RIDOT, told WPRI, Eye Witness News.

 “RIDOT is expanding its maintenance capability in terms of added personnel and new equipment.
-The department transferred 40 vacant administrative positions to maintenance to provide more field staff for addressing a wide range of maintenance and repair activities.
+The department transferred 40 vacant administrative positions to maintenance to provide more field staff for addressing various maintenance and repair activities.
 The Department created dedicated crews for drainage inspection and cleaning, for installing pavement markings, and for inspecting bridges,” the Rhode Island Department of Transportation reported.

 Across the United States, states and municipalities (including those in Rhode Island) are turning to roundabouts to improve safety at intersections.
 Research has shown that roundabouts may reduce fatal crashes at intersections by 90 percent, primarily because there are fewer opportunities for impact and vehicles are forced to slow down.

 “With roughly one-quarter of all traffic fatalities in the United States associated with intersections, it is critical that safer designs are implemented as widely and routinely as possible.
 But safer designs must also keep people and goods moving.
 Roundabouts have proven to be a safer and more efficient type of intersection,” the Federal Highway Administration reported.